kernelci/lava-docker/README.md

 docker-compose up -d
 ```

-## Process wrapper
+## Helper script
-You can use the lavalab-gen.sh wrapper which will do all the above actions for you.
+You can use the lavalab-gen.sh helper script which will do all the above actions for you.

 ## Proxy cache
 A squid docker is provided for caching all LAVA downloads (image, dtb, rootfs, etc...)<br/>